skiselev/micro_8088/README.md

 An optional ATF16V8/GAL16V8 SPLD (U16) allows using spare SRAM space for UMBs, and implements Flash ROM write access.
 The fuse maps for the SPLD are provided in [SPLD](SPLD) directory of this repository.
 The [SPLD/micro_8088_prod.jed](SPLD/micro_8088_prod.jed) fuse map should be used for production applications.

 ## Changes
+* Version 1.2
+  * Update silkscreen:
+    * JP2 - change the default to *Closed*
+    * Bracket - move rectangles to the back side, add circles around mounting holes on the front side
+    * Remove the line around ISA connector
+    * Use KiCad OSHW logo
+    * Update copyright years to 2017-2018
+    * Update board version to 1.2
 * Version 1.1
   * Recommend using 74F-series, and update the schematic and the silkscreen accordingly.
 74F-series ICs are faster and slightly cheaper than 74ALS-series
   * Add 74F573 latch for latching A8-A11 signals.
 This fixes the DMA issue